 Poor communication can lead to marital issues over time.
 There’s a considerable difference between assertively asking for you want instead, and subjecting our partner to an endless barrage of criticism that will slowly kill any mutual desire for communication.

-At CTI, we deal with extremely successful couples.
+At CTI, we deal with very successful couples.
 They consistently complain that time management is a constant struggle.
 Powerful couples are pulled in multiple directions.
 They eventually become pretty good at being their individually successful selves, but they suck at being a couple.

 These couples can increase their effectiveness by holding regular Generative Conversations.
 In science-based couples therapy, we help our clients assess what they are doing and why.
 We teach them to share what matters to each of them.

 This helps assure the quality of their bond by teaching them to be more selfish about protecting their relationship from trivial outside pressures.